DiogenesN/woodland/README.md

 # Woodland

-    Woodland is a minimal lightweight wlroots-based window-stacking compositor for Wayland, inspired by Wayfire and TinyWl.
+Woodland is a minimal lightweight wlroots-based window-stacking compositor for Wayland, inspired\
+by Wayfire and TinyWl.
 This version is ported to wlroots 0.18.
-Woodland was born out of the idea that there was no window-stacking Wayland compositors that would also have the zooming capability which is crucial for me.
-There was only GNOME and Wayfire, the first one is not my taste at all, also the zooming in GNOME is not ideal.\
+Woodland was born out of the idea\
+that there was no window-stacking Wayland compositors that would also have the zooming capability\
+which is crucial for me.
+There was only GNOME and Wayfire, the first one is not my taste at all,\
-    Wayfire is great and zooming works well but I wanted to implement some functionality and it was C++, I can only speak C. Another concern is longevity and maintainability, if tomorrow Wayfire goes away I will remain with no options, that is why I decided to make my own compositor and implement all the functionality I need and I will be glad if someone finds it useful too.\
+also the zooming in GNOME is not ideal.Wayfire is great and zooming works well but I wanted to\
+implement some functionality and it was C++, I can only speak C. Another concern is longevity and\
+maintainability, if tomorrow Wayfire goes away I will remain with no options, that is why I decided\
+to make my own compositor and implement all the functionality I need and I will be glad if someone\
-    Another thing, I build it on Debian 13 stable (not testing) so a new version is expected once every two years (following Debian stable release cycle).
-Woodland has no reliance on any particular Desktop Environment, Desktop Shell or session.
+finds it useful too.
+Another thing, I build it on Debian 13 stable (not testing) so a new version is\
+expected once every two years (following Debian stable release cycle).
+Woodland has no reliance on any\
+particular Desktop Environment, Desktop Shell or session.
 Also it does not depend on any UI toolkits such as Qt or GTK.

 Recommended quick app launcher: